 • Diphtheria, typhus,

-• Influenza, measles, rubella, Coxsackie viruses, etc.
+• Influenza viruses, measles, rubella, Coxsackie, etc.

 • Autoimmune diseases, for example, rheumatoid arthritis with heart damage, etc.

-4. In children, in addition to the previous reason, increased emotional and mental stress in the absence of sufficient mobility can lead to changes in the myocardium, as a result of which dysregulation of the heart by the nervous system develops,
+4. In children, in addition to the previous reason, changes in the myocardium can be caused by increased emotional and mental stress in the absence of sufficient mobility, as a result of which disturbances in the regulation of the heart from the nervous system develop,

-5. - a decrease in hemoglobin in the blood and, as a result, oxygen starvation of myocardial cells,
+5. – decrease in hemoglobin in the blood and, as a result, oxygen starvation of myocardial cells,

 6. Acute and chronic infectious diseases (influenza, malaria, tuberculosis),

-7. Fever and dehydration
+7. Fever and dehydration,

 8. Lack of vitamins in food,